mgiatti/dev-radar-mobile/README.md

 - The main technologies used are : Nodejs , React and React Native
 - This repository covers mobile only.
-  For the front end part please access - [dev-radar-frontend](https://github.com/mgiatti/dev-radar-frontend) For the backend end part please access - [dev-radar-backend](https://github.com/mgiatti/dev-radar-backend)
+  <br> For the frontend part please access - [dev-radar-frontend](https://github.com/mgiatti/dev-radar-frontend)
+  <br> For the backend part please access - [dev-radar-backend](https://github.com/mgiatti/dev-radar-backend)